opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

 **_Costs_**

-44     AR Phang dealt with the issue of costs in a further judgment dated 30 June 2003: see [2003] SGHC 143.
+44     AR Phang dealt with the issue of costs in a further judgment dated 30 June 2003: see <span class="citation">[2003] SGHC 143</span>.
 Applying the general rule that costs should follow the event, since Jane Ong had

 obtained judgment for a substantial sum of money as well as declarations that she was entitled to a share in certain assets, AR Phang ordered Mdm Lim to pay Jane Ong’s costs of inquiry.
 He, however, excluded from this order certain sums that he considered had been unnecessarily and unreasonably incurred.
 Mdm Lim was also ordered to bear the costs of S T Ong (subject to the exclusion of certain unnecessary and unreasonable costs), S P Ong and K T Ong, as the inquiry was necessitated by her default in administering the estate and they had had to participate in it to protect their respective interests.
 In addition, S T Ong was also a necessary party to the action as he was a signatory of the deed of release, the deed of assignment and the power of attorney.